bokeh/bokeh/docs/bokeh/source/docs/first_steps/installation.rst

 Checking your installation
 --------------------------

-To verify whether the installation was successful, use this command:
+To verify that the installation was successful, run the following command:

 .. code-block:: sh